How to Replace a Fascia Board Without Hiding Roof-Edge Rot

 Can I replace fascia without removing the gutter?

 Sometimes, if the gutter can be safely supported and moved enough for access.
-If it is heavy or loose, remove or have it removed first.
+If it is heavy, loose, full of debris, or attached to the rotten section, remove it or have it removed first.

 What material should I use for fascia board?